Dorvash/EuMW2026-Circular-Arc-Array-Design-for-Peak-Sidelobe-Level-Minimization-in-Wide-FOV-Radar-Systems/README.md

 📂 **Code Structure:**

 - `main.py` contains the complete alternating optimization framework and the plotting routines used to generate the results.
-- `xMSPatchPattern10.mat` contains the physical element beampattern (in dB) loaded by the script.
+- `Physical_Element_Pattern.mat` contains the physical element beampattern (in dB) loaded by the script.

 ---